Hempsted Playgroup and Toddlers

 We provide adequate and appropriate staffing resources to meet the needs of children.

-All our staff and the chairperson have police disclosure checks.
+All our staff, management committee and students have DBS checks.

 We abide by Ofsted requirements in respect of references and police checks for staff and volunteers, to ensure that no disqualified person, or unfit person works at the playgroup, or has access to the children.